dynamsoft-docs/capture-vision-docs-mobile/programming/maui/user-guide/mrz.md

 Select your device and run the project.

-You can get the similar source code of the SimpleMRZScanner app from the following link:
+You can get the similar source code of the ScanMRZ app from the following link:

 - [C#](https://github.com/Dynamsoft/mrz-scanner-mobile-maui/tree/main/MRZScanner){:target="_blank"}.